verdaccio/verdaccio/CONTRIBUTING.md

 To run the application from the source code, ensure the project has been built with `pnpm build`, once this is done, there are few commands that helps to run server:

-- `pnpm start`: Run the server and the UI with `concurrently`, the server runs in the port `8000` and the UI on the port `4873`.
-This command is useful if you want to contribute mostly on the UI.
+- `pnpm start`: Runs server on port `8000` and UI on port `4873`.
+This is particularly useful if you want to contribute to the UI, since it runs with hot reload.
-- `pnpm debug`: Run the server in debug mode `--inspect`, the UI is included but does not have hot reload.
+- `pnpm debug`: Run the server in debug mode `--inspect`.
+UI runs too but without hot reload.
 For automatic break use `pnpm debug:break`.
 - `pnpm debug:fastify`: To contribute on the [fastify migration](https://github.com/verdaccio/verdaccio/discussions/2155) this is a temporary command for such purpose.
 - `pnpm website`: Build the website, for more commands to run the _website_, run `cd website` and then `pnpm serve`, website will run on port `3000`.
 - `pnpm docker`: Build the docker image.
 Requires `docker` command available in your system.